 Vocals on "Memorizing & Forgetting" by Julius Lewy

-Solo work directly from heart of Montreal violinist.
+Solo work directly from the heart of Montreal violinist.
 Eyes opened originally with

 Thee Silver Mt Zion,